 - DH Allowed

-- The 10th and 11th hitter if used will be designated as an EH and XH on the lineup card.
+- If used, the 10th and 11th hitters will be designated as an EH and XH on the lineup card.

 - The EH and XH may bat at any spot in the order.